samdoidge/samdoidge.com/_posts/2017-03-16-revelations.md

 ---
 layout: post
 title: 'Revelations'
-comments: True
 tags: [other]
 ---

 This post is probably a marker that I have to split my personal and technical posts, but onwards.

-My recent holiday has been a relevation to me, and I'm feeling very positive.
+My recent holiday has been a revelation to me, and I'm feeling very positive.